Maryan (soundtrack): Critical reception

-The soundtrack received overwhelmingly positive reviews from critics.
-The critical review board at Behindwoods gave the album 3.5 out of 5 and stated, "Maryan's music serves to prove that when ARR is given a free hand to do as he pleases, he weaves magic!
+The soundtrack received positive reviews from critics.
+The critical review board at Behindwoods gave the album 3.5 out of 5 and stated "Maryan's music serves to prove that when ARR is given a free hand to do as he pleases, he weaves magic!
 Three instant hits and two slow poisons."
-Music Aloud noted, "Definitely not on par with A R Rahman's previous soundtrack that had similar settings, but at least a couple of songs are here to stay."
+Music Aloud noted "Definitely not on par with A R Rahman's previous soundtrack that had similar settings, but at least a couple of songs are here to stay."
 They gave the soundtrack 8 out of 10.
 Indiaglitz assigned the album 4.2 out of 5 and stated, "Start to finish, the album is purely magical and would make for one of the most cherished repertoires.
 Coming from none less than the genius, the album sparks further curiosity and interest in the movie.
 In all, anyone would fall in love with 'Mariyaan'."
 S. R. Ashok Kumar of The Hindu highlighted that "A.R.Rahman once again mesmerises with his compositions."
 At The Indian Express, Sankhayan Ghosh & Suanshu Khurana pointed, "Maryan is bit of a mixed bag, with few songs showing signs of new musical signature and some suffering from over familiarity from the composer's previous own songs."
 They rated the album 3 out of 5.
 Srikrishna at Musicperk gave 8 out of 10 to the album and his verdict, "While, Kadal had class written all over it, Maryan is much more accessible and eclectic.
 It also marks Rahman’s return to pure Tamil folk.
 A memorable album overall."
 Critic Srinivas Ramanujam of The Times of India set a score of 4 out of 5 stating, "Maryan does have a slight Kadal hangover, in terms of music, but Rahman hits the right note, literally, throughout the album."